Kishore Kumar Age, Death, Wife, Children, Family, Biography & More

-- On 13 October 1987, on his brother Ashok Kumar’s 76th birthday, he died of a heart attack in Mumbai at 4:45 pm.
+- On 13 October 1987, on his elder brother, Ashok Kumar’s 76th birthday, he died of a heart attack in Mumbai at 4:45 pm.
 His body was cremated at his hometown Khandwa in Madhya Pradesh.

 - He gave his last interview to Lata Mangeshkar.

-- On 4 August 2014, for his 85th birth anniversary, Search Engine Google showed a special Doodle on its Indian home page for Kishore Kumar.
+- On 4 August 2014, on his 85th birth anniversary, search engine Google showed a special Doodle on its home page for Kishore Kumar.

 - His songs are considered evergreen and even today, a wide range of people across the globe listens to Kishore Kumar’s songs.

-- Whether it is Kumar Sanu, Mohit Chauhan or Arijit Singh, the established as well as the budding singers of the present day India, idolize Kishore Kumar in one or the other way.
+- Whether it is Kumar Sanu, Mohit Chauhan, or Arijit Singh, the established as well as the budding singers in India, idolize Kishore Kumar in one or the other way.

 - Among the Cricketers, Sanjay Manjrekar, Sachin Tendulkar, Shoaib Akhtar, etc., all are big fans of Kishore Kumar’s songs.
 In fact, Kishore Kumar’s evergreen numbers are a part of Indian batting legend Sachin Tendulkar’s routine.

-- An official biopic on Kishore Kumar is being made by Anurag Basu featuring Ranbir Kapoor as Kishore Kumar.
+- Reportedly, an official biopic on Kishore Kumar is being made by Anurag Basu; featuring Ranbir Kapoor as Kishore Kumar.